eclipse-che/che-docs/release-notes/cors.md

-## Adding properties to toggle on/off CORS authentication
+## New Tomcat and CORS security issue

 Tomcat 8.5.32 introduced changes to CORS filter that will disallow it's usage with following configuration:
 ```